California State Route 178: Abandoned western freeway extension

 The freeway portion of Route 178, completed in the late 1950s, ends as it approaches downtown Bakersfield from the east.
 Weak public support and subsequent lack of funds hindered efforts to complete the freeway through downtown and Westchester to its proposed terminus at the beginning of the modern-day Westside Parkway.
 Although freeway alternatives through various neighborhoods have been studied several times following the existing portion's completion in 1968, the city of Bakersfield never formally endorsed a route.
 Caltrans formally announced preference for an alignment through downtown and Westchester in 1973, but fierce public opposition coupled with the historic integrity of the neighborhoods slated to be demolished greatly hindered momentum of the project.
 In 1977, then-Governor Jerry Brown issued a moratorium on all new freeway construction.
 Formal studies on possible routes continued and resulted in recommendations of a more southern alignment near Truxtun Avenue executed by the Kern Council of Governors (KernCOG) in 1986 and the 2001 Bakersfield System Study.

 A Westchester alignment would have extended the freeway west from its current terminus at M Street and through Downtown Bakersfield in the vicinity of 23rd street.
 As it continued through Westchester the freeway would turn southwest, cross under SR 99 and terminate at the newly completed Westside Parkway.

 A southern alignment would start at SR 178 at Baker Street, about 0.7 miles east of its current terminus.
 From there, it would turn southwest and run parallel to Baker Street, through East Bakersfield, to the BNSF railroad yard.
 It would then turn west and run south of the railroad tracks through the southern end of Downtown Bakersfield.
 At Bakersfield High School, it would run north of the tracks (avoiding the high school).
-It would continue under SR 99 and terminate at the proposed Westside Parkway.
+It would continue under SR 99 and terminate at Westside Parkway.

 City of Bakersfield 24th Street Improvements

+In 2006, the California State Legislature passed Assembly Bill 1858 to authorize the relinquishment of the downtown Bakersfield segment to the city's control.

-Still needing to address the increasing crosstown congestion and with a freeway through downtown effectively out of the question, the City of Bakersfield approved construction in the late 2000s to increase capacity on 24th Street through Westchester and 23rd and 24th streets through Downtown using TRIP funds.
+Still needing to address the increasing crosstown congestion and with a freeway through downtown effectively out of the question, the City of Bakersfield approved construction to increase capacity on 24th Street through Westchester and 23rd and 24th streets through Downtown using TRIP funds.
 The project widened, realigned and re-striped 24th Street from west of State Route 99 to east of M Street, as well as realigned and re-striped 23rd Street from west of C Street to east of M Street, in order to add two travel lanes (one in each direction) to the roadway.
 The project also encompassed improvements to the 24th Street/State Route 99 interchange and widened the Oak Street/24th Street intersection.
 This solution required the acquisition of several properties north of 24th Street, which was completed in early 2015, as well as the closure of access of B Street through Elm Street from the north.
 The project was completed in December 2020.